NewSkyLine-dev/havokmax-blender/README.md

 - **Import:** `File → Import → Havok (.hkx/.hkt/.hka/.igz/.pak)` will unpack
   compressed IGZ payloads, scan PAK containers (zip, tar, or raw blobs) for Havok XML, and build an armature plus animation actions.
-Selecting a `.pak` shows a tree of contained entries (parsed with the igArchiveExtractor layouts); pick an entry to import or type a path manually in **Archive entry**.
+Selecting a `.pak` shows a tree of contained entries parsed with the igArchiveExtractor chunk rules; pick an entry to import or type a path manually in **Archive entry**.
 - **Presets:** Configure scale and up/forward axes in **Preferences → Add-ons →
   Havok IO** or in the 3D View **Havok** side panel.

-### Binary HKX/HKT/HKA support
+### HKX/HKT/HKA support

-The Blender add-on ships with pure-Python parsers for Havok XML and a small Python port of HavokLib's packfile reader.
-The port understands the classic `hkxHeader` layout and the newer `TAG0` chunked containers, peeling out any compressed XML so the importer can continue without an external wheel.
-No additional dependencies are required.
+The add-on expects Havok XML packfiles.
+If you encounter binary Havok assets, convert them to XML first (for example with hkxpack) and then import the resulting XML or IGZ/PAK wrapper.

 ## Development